department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-apply-SAHG/README.md

 - A Veteran should be able to come through and quickly and easily submit this form to be deemed eligible for money via grants.

 ## Undesired User Outcomes
-- FAiled submissions or lack of communications on activities or status
+- Failed submissions or lack of communications on activities or status

 ## Desired Business Outcomes
 - Increased conversion and exposure to the Veteran population.